jasperquak/jasperquak/README.md

 ## Who am I?

 👋 Hi, I’m @jasperquak.
 I am from The Netherlands, engineer by background, and working in software development for 20+ years.
-While having coded in my earlier years, since long I have been working in roles such as Business consultant, Application architect, UX designer and Product manager.
+While having coded in my earlier years, since long I have been working in roles such as Application architect, Product manager, UX designer, Business consultant and Sales enablement.

 🌱 I’m currently learning new skills though: I am learning Data Analytics and Data Science in Python with [Dataquest](https://www.dataquest.io/).
 This includes doing hands-on data projects, both 'guided projects' and independent projects.
 A selection of these projects is posted here on Github.